 The New York State Assembly has approved legislation that would add e-cigarettes to the existing Clean Indoor Air Act.
 This bill was originally designed to ban smoking of traditional tobacco products indoors at public facilities such as bars and restaurants, as well as a number of outdoor venues like school parks.

-The addition of e-cigarettes to this ban has people riled up on both sides of the issue, but it is not yet the law of the state.
+The addition of e-cigarettes to this New York vape ban has people riled up on both sides of the issue, but it is not yet the law of the state.

 We have previously reported on this bill when it was first introduced as a proposal to the State House.
 After several days of deliberation and hearings, it appears that this bill is finally moving forward.

 The bill was first proposed by Rep. Rosenthal, citing studies by the FDA that classify vapor emissions as an aerosol with traces of several different chemicals in the mix.
 In addition, Rosenthal mentions a CDC study concerning the growing use of e-cigarettes among middle and high school students as a primary reason to stop the spread of the technology before it takes hold.

 Other representatives have agreed with this stance, and the bill is now being forwarded to the Senate where it will undergo another round of discussion and consideration before a vote is taken.